EvgeniiZorin/Handbook_Databases/SQL.md

 --  23 | Person 2     | 1989-12-29 |

 SELECT * FROM notable_dates ORDER BY EXTRACT(MONTH FROM date), EXTRACT(DAY FROM date) DESC;

+-- Another example
+-- Select all rows where date is 2020 select * from notable_dates where extract (year from date) = 2020;
 ```

 Select a part of a date: